DUAL DIAGNOSIS

 Eating Disorders: Signs, Symptoms, and Treatment

 Eating disorders like anorexia nervosa and bulimia nervosa are complex mental health conditions that can be serious – even fatal – without intervention.
-More than lifestyle choices, eating disorders are characterized by severely disrupted eating patterns and related thoughts and emotions.[1]
+More than lifestyle choices, eating disorders are characterized by severely disrupted eating behaviors and related thoughts and emotions.[1]

 Jump to Section Chevron Down